 I can give you my tentative answer.
 Naïvely, it’s the reductio ad absurdum of quantum mind: “Schrödinger’s neurons”:

-Surprisingly, it’s experimentally falsifiable via interferometry:
+Quantum minds.
+And surprisingly, it’s experimentally falsifiable via interferometry:

 Quantum mind (Wikipedia)